English Notice

 Add your name if you believe native habitat, rural communities, and open desert near Robles Junction should be protected from industrial-scale solar development.

-Get updates on meeting dates, project changes, community events, volunteer needs, and ways to help.
+Get updates on meeting dates, project changes, community events, volunteer needs, and ways to help plan.

 Stay ready for future hearings, agenda updates, and public meetings if a rezoning request is filed.